Diuit/Diuit-API-iOS/README.md

 2. Download this repo
 3. Choose the framework based on your configuration of bitcode.
 (You may fail to upload onto App store due to inconsistent configuration)
    ![bitcode](http://i.imgur.com/jyMQWbl.png)
 4. Drag both **DUMessaging.framework** and **SocketIO.framework** to your project navigator in Xcode.
-Make sure that "Copy items if needed" is checked when Xcode ask you about the options for adding files.
+Make sure that "Copy items if needed" is checked when Xcode asks you about the options for adding files.
    ![copyfiles](http://i.imgur.com/zlgLeWG.png)
 5. Now you should see both frameworks in your project navigator.
    ![projectNavigator](http://i.imgur.com/Kpnqdy6.png)